meson-network/opbnb_snapshot/README.md

 This repo solves the problem of binance opbnb chain sync.

-Tools are provided for both user and maintainer to reduce the sync time approximately from ~20 hours to ~1 hour.
+Tools are provided for both user and maintainer to reduce the sync time approximately.

 The tools can be configured easily to split upload and download a large snapshot file with multiple service providers.